Review of Qkids – a platform where you can teach English online

 - $16-20 USD/hour (I’m in Canada so that’s up to $26/hour!)

 - Low time commitment with some flexibility in your working hours (There isn’t a minimum amount of time you have to work per week so I can work for Qkids while doing my other job.)

 - Interactive online educational platform with games and characters (I am always down for a fun game!)

 The Qkids curriculum is preset so there’s no lesson planning required.
 It’s a work-from-home job so I can have more freedom to spend time with my daughter.

 The only thing is…

 I can’t imagine working with kids.
-While I love hanging out with my own kid, she uses up my resevoir of patience.
+While I love hanging out with my own kid, she uses up my reservoir of patience.

 I also find it a huge responsibility educating this next generation.
 I have so much respect for people who can do this.

-While Qkids is not for me, I think it would be a great opportunity for many people.
+While working at Qkids is not for me, I think it would be a great opportunity for many people.

 In my day job, I work for an after-school education company.
 I don’t work with the kids, but I have co-workers that do.
 They’re passionate about educating children.
-This would be a great fit for them.
+Qkids employment would be a great fit for them.